 On the water, play the role of both driver and passenger.
 As driver, make note of your visibility, particularly in terms of the captain’s forward vision when accelerating onto plane or the ability to easily see over passengers seated in a bow cockpit.
 Engine trim, transom-mounted trim tabs and even flip-up seat bolsters can be used to improve forward vision but should never compensate for an under powered craft with an extended time to plane.

-Bring the boat to 30 mph, check behind for traffic, then crank a hard-over turn to each side.
+Bring the boat to maximum cruising speed, check behind for traffic, then crank a hard-over turn to each side.
 Ideally, the boat should carve cleanly and powerfully through the turn without the engine struggling to maintain speed or the propeller losing its bite on the water.